Merxtef/ai_roguelike/README.md

 ## Dependencies
 This project uses:
-* bgfx for week1 project
-* raylib for week2 and later project
+* raylib for rendering
-* flecs for ECS
+* entt for ECS

 ## Building